 3. What do tanks need to do in Overwatch 2?

 As mentioned in Tip #2, creating space is going to be the tank’s primary role.
 It’s going to be easier than before because two healers are going to be healing you exclusively.
-Overwatch 2 buffs to tanks also make knockbacks applied to you last shorter, and enemies will charge their ult slower while damaging you in order to incentivize tanks to go to the front line.
+Overwatch 2 buffs to tanks also make knockbacks applied to you last shorter, and enemies will charge their ult slower while damaging you in order to incentivize tanks to go to the front line, and lastly, when healing the tank, healers will generate less ult charge too.

 Tanks will be causing a lot more wins and losses now.
 Understand the importance of specialization yet?